ADHD Diagnosis & Medication Management in Michigan

 Skye Mental Health provides comprehensive ADHD evaluation and medication management for teens and adults across Michigan via telehealth.
 Our board-certified Psychiatric Mental Health Nurse Practitioners — Dr. Jennifer Sam, DNP, PMHNP-BC, and Darla Dane, PMHNP-BC — specialize in ADHD and can see new patients within approximately 3 days.
 Appointments are conducted entirely by video, so you never need to take time off work or arrange transportation to get the care you need.

 ADHD is one of Skye's core specialties.
 Both providers have extensive clinical experience evaluating and treating ADHD across the lifespan — from adolescents navigating school and early adulthood to adults who were never diagnosed or whose symptoms went unrecognized for years.
-Treatment at Skye includes a thorough psychiatric evaluation, personalized medication selection (stimulant and non-stimulant options), and ongoing medication management to get the dose and fit right over time.
+Treatment at Skye includes a thorough psychiatric evaluation, personalized medication selection, and ongoing medication management to get the dose and fit right over time.
 Most major Michigan insurance plans are accepted, including Blue Cross Blue Shield, Blue Care Network, Aetna, Cigna, United Healthcare, and Optum.

 ADHD looks different depending on the person, the age, and how long symptoms have gone unrecognized.
 Many adults reach their 30s and 40s before realizing that what they've been calling laziness, disorganization, or anxiety is actually undiagnosed ADHD.
 In teenagers, symptoms often surface as academic struggles, emotional intensity, or behavioral issues that get misread as attitude.
 These are the ten most common signs that a psychiatric ADHD evaluation may be worth pursuing.